ItamarAharony/Simple-Server-Blog/README.md

 ## Overview

 This repository contains code for a simple blog server.
 The server handles communication between clients, broadcasting messages sent by one client to all other connected clients.
+This is a simplification of a freelance project whose complete implementation has been kept confidential.

 ## Dependencies